ray-project/ray/doc/source/serve/monitoring.md

 # Monitoring Ray Serve

-This section should help you understand how to debug and monitor your Serve application.
+This section should help you debug and monitor your Serve applications by:

-There are three main ways to do this:
+* using the Ray dashboard
+* using Ray logging
-Using the Ray Dashboard, using Ray logging, and using built-in Ray Serve metrics.
+* using built-in Ray Serve metrics

 ## Ray Dashboard